 Installing PV solar can result in significant tax savings from both the state and federal governments.
 Scammers frequently distort or even lie about the size of those benefits.
-A reputable firm can simply point you to websites or government bodies that provide correct information.
+A reputable solar firm can simply point you to websites or government bodies that provide correct information.

 We hope that this article is useful to anyone looking to protect themselves against solar scams.
-Wattz, the top residential solar panel installers, has previously completed many projects for various residences in Dubai.
+Wattz, the top residential solar panel installer, has previously completed many projects for various residences in Dubai.
 So, if you’re looking for green energy options, call us today to schedule an appointment.